syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 {% endhighlight %}
 {% endtabs %}

+N> For Vertical orientation, the group header size is considered as height and for Horizontal orientation, it will be considered as width.

 ## Custom Grouping

 SfListView allows you to group the items based on custom logic.
-The custom grouping can be applied to either [SfListView.DataSource.GroupComparer](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupComparer.html) property or [Comparer](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~Comparer.html) of [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html) property which is added into the [DataSource.GroupDescriptors](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupDescriptors.html) collection.
+The custom grouping can be applied to either [SfListView.DataSource.GroupComparer](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupComparer.html) property or [GroupDescriptor.Comparer](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~Comparer.html) which is added into the [DataSource.GroupDescriptors](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupDescriptors.html) collection.

 The following code example illustrates how to perform custom grouping for underlying data based on the group item count.